Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

-- Closed reduction: This is when caregivers put your bones back into their correct position without surgery.
+- Closed reduction may be done to put your bones back into their correct position without surgery.

-- Open reduction: This is done when a closed reduction does not work or you have ligament damage.
-An incision is made, and the bones and ligaments are put back into the correct position.
-Open reduction may include the use of wires, pins, plates, or screws.
+- Open reduction surgery may be needed to put your bones back into the correct position.
+This may include the use of special wires, pins, plates or screws.
 These help keep the broken pieces lined up so your finger can heal correctly.

 How can I manage my symptoms?

-- Elevate: Raise your hand above the level of your heart as often as you can.
+- Elevate your finger above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your hand on pillows or blankets to keep it elevated comfortably.